CodeTheCity/tbc/README.md

 * **id** = sensor luftdaten ID
 * **end_date** = the most recent date your interested in. (this is resolved in unix time)

-this returns weather day for 2 days at an hourly interval from Dark Sky.
+this returns weather data for the 2 previous days at an hourly interval from Dark Sky.
 The format is:

         {
             "latitude":57.128,